 “We are 100% U.S.-based, and we will not trust a third party to support our customers the Media Temple way.
 Outsourcing is a practice that does not align itself with our values; Media Temple CS prides itself on treating every customer, internal and external, with honesty, integrity, and respect.
 Outsourcing would not allow us to ensure those values are being lived.”

-Media Temple’s customer service team consists of professionals, each of whom undergoes a two-week classroom training.
+Media Temple’s customer service team consists of professionals, each of whom undergoes a three-week classroom training.
 After the training, agents are monitored by mentors for one to two weeks.

 Selecting support channels

 Scaling your customer service is not only about investing in new agents but also about optimizing the way you handle support.
 Channels like email, help desk or chat are more efficient than handling support via phone.
 By selecting the more efficient channels and closely monitoring their status, you will be able to handle more support cases in a shorter amount of time.